Board of Directors

-Linda Dunn (Vice President) – Linda Dunn is a retired Maternal Fetal Medicine physician who practiced in Philadelphia.
-She volunteers at the Charlotte Rhoades Park Butterly Garden, has been active with the Abbe Museum and Healthy Acadia.
-Linda serves on the ASC Curriculum Committee.
+Linda Dunn (President) – Linda is a retired Maternal Fetal Medicine physician who practiced in Philadelphia.
+She volunteers at the Charlotte Rhoades Park Butterfly Garden, and has been active with the Abbe Museum and Healthy Acadia.
+Linda also serves on the ASC Curriculum Committee.

 David Einhorn – David has degrees from University of Pennsylvania, London School of Economics, and Georgetown Law School.
 He practiced law in New York, New Jersey and Maine, and worked at the Jackson Laboratory for 22 years.
 David is an active ASC Instructor and currently serves on the board of MDI Hospital.

 Candy Emlen – Candy was Director of Marketing & Sales for a small commuter airline in Pennsylvania before moving to Mount Desert Island in 1983.
 She and her husband Jay operated Mount Desert Travel for three years.
 In 1989 Candy began working for the Southwest Harbor Public Library as the Children's Librarian and in 2002 she was promoted to Director.
 She retired in 2018, but continues to volunteer for the Library.